akohout/kassel-data-science-meetup/README.md

 # kassel-data-science-meetup

-Slides, scripts, and what else from the Kassel Data-Science meetups.
+Slides, scripts, and what else from the Kassel Data-Science meetups (https://www.meetup.com/de-DE/Kassel-Data-Science-Meetup/).

 Check the according date folders and look for the according presentation.

+## 2018-02-27

+* Intro

 ## 2017-12-05